JO901/Hello-World-Extension/README.md

     -Every Hour remind the user to stretch
         Create a global timer: start the app/ start app on browser opening

+-have the counter count down instead of up

 tests
 Test 1: using the timer to make a popup appear on the user's browser